System to support the success of diverse employees

 Goals, details of initiatives, and timing of implementation

-・Information dissemination on internal portal site
+・Information dissemination via the in-house portal site

 ・Trial of recommended childcare leave

-・Visualization of paid leave usage rate
+・Visualization of paid vacation usage rate

 ・Thorough work management